linroger/FinanceCompendium/VII. Corporate Finance/Financial Statements/Analysis/Analysis of Financial Statements.md

 The continued globalization of financial systems results in the growing availability of economic and financial data.
 ## WHAT DOES SARBANES-OXLEY MEAN TO COMPANIES AND INVESTORS?

 The financial scandals that arose recently created problems in terms of the public's confidence in the capital markets, companies' financial disclosures, and the reliance on the auditing by public accounting firms.
-In response to this lack of confidence, the Sarbanes-Oxley (SOX) Act of 2002 was passed in mid-2002  24 ~~T~~ he SOX act has changed the landscape with respect to financial disclosures, corporate governance, auditing, and penalties for financial misdeeds.
-We provide a list of key provisions that affect financial
+In response to this lack of confidence, the Sarbanes-Oxley (SOX) Act of 2002 was passed in mid-2002.
+The SOX act has changed the landscape with respect to financial disclosures, corporate governance, auditing, and penalties for financial misdeeds.
+We provide a list of key provisions that affect financial analysis of companies in Exhibit 1.13.

-Exhibit 1.13.

-analysis of companies in

 |EXHIBIT 1.13 Key Provisions of the Sarbanes-Oxley Act of 2002|Col2|
 |---|---|